Skip to Content

 Highlight : the first connexion

 During our sessions, the first connection to the DataCup is a highlight of the training.
-Whether on a mobile device or a PC, experiencing live and fluid browsing—just like on the Internet but without being connected to the World Wide Web—really indicates the system’s potential.
+Whether on a mobile device or a PC, experiencing live and fluid browsing—just like on the Internet but without being connected to the World Wide Web—truly demonstrates the system’s potential.

-Full managment transfer : local sovereignty and autonomy
+Full management transfer : local sovereignty and autonomy

-To ensure the sustainability of the services deployed as part of this project, a second initiative focused on the full managment transfer is planned within the next four years :
+To ensure the sustainability of the services deployed as part of this project, a second initiative focused on the full management transfer is planned within the next four years :

 1) We will support the migration of online libraries to a new hosting server located in the Democratic Republic of the Congo.
 This will ensure local digital sovereignty.
-Our approach is simple: the principles we choose for ourselves—transparency, independance, and sustainability— are the also ones we wish for the institutions that use our solutions.
+Our approach is simple: the principles we choose for ourselves—transparency, independence, and sustainability— are also the ones we wish for the institutions that use our solutions.

 2) We will also train the partner selected by ENABEL on how to update the DataCups.